textX/Arpeggio/docs/index.rst

 The place in the input stream is marked by ``*`` and the position in row, col is given ``(1, 6)``.

-If you wish more control on error reporting (e.g. you are using Arpeggio in GUI application and want to report error to the user) you can catch ``NoMatch`` in your code and inspect its attributes.
+If you wish to handle syntax errors gracefully you can catch ``NoMatch`` in your code and inspect its attributes.

 .. code:: python